ricardoguimaraes2021/GearLog/README.md

 - **Ticket Types** - Support for damage, maintenance, update, audit, and other ticket types
 - **Priority Levels** - Low, medium, high, and critical priorities
 - **Status Workflow** - Open → In Progress → Waiting Parts → Resolved → Closed
-- **File Attachments** - Attach images, PDFs, and documents to tickets and comments
+- **File Attachments** - Attach images, PDFs, DOC, DOCX, and TXT files to tickets and comments
 - **Comments & Collaboration** - Add comments with attachments for team communication
 - **Assignment System** - Assign tickets to technicians (users) and link to employees
 - **Activity Logs** - Complete audit trail of all ticket actions